Sam-Commander/Sam-Commander/README.md

 A day that involves all four is a good day.

-Go to my repos for a mix of uni assignments, personal projects and (soon) collabs.
+Go to my repos for a mix of uni assignments and personal projects.

 When I'm not studying or coding I make [Folk tunes](https://www.aparanoidking.bandcamp.com).